top of page

 Ms Spencer delivers a specialised Digital Technologies while Mr Lewis facilitates the STEM (Science, Technology, Engineering, Maths) discovery sessions.
 Both lessons are delivered weekly in each classroom, across all year levels.
 They have planned a range of exciting, innovative and engaging lessons for our students.
 We also invested in 3D printers, coding devices and a range of other resources, including our in-house Digitech consultant, Mr Coby.

-Wellbeing - School Wide Positive Behaviour (SWPBS)
+Inclusion - School Wide Positive Behaviour (SWPBS)

 Ms Sanderson, our wellbeing coordinator has implemented a school-wide positive behaviour support, an evidence-based framework for Victorian government schools for preventing and responding to student behaviour.
 It aims to create a positive school climate, a culture of student competence and an open, responsive management system for all school community members.